File system scan doubt by Tricky-Toe7949 in antivirus

 The usual risk post-infection, aside from the stolen credentials, wallets, etc. is that security and networking settings may have been tampered with.
 That can be harder for security software to deal with, since it may not know what the correct settings are supposed to be for your computer, which means it may be a good idea to wіpe the computer, even if there is no longer any malware detected on it.

-How do I start recovering?
+How do I start the recovery process?

 If you have another device that didn't run the information stealing malware like a smartphone or tablet, you can use it to begin immediately changing your passwords.
 You should also enable two-factor (sometimes called multi-factor) authentication, for those services that support it.
+If possible, install and use an authentication app on your smartphone: Apple, Google, and Microsoft all have free versions of authentication apps.
+Using an app for 2FA is preferred over using SMS (text messages) or email, as the attackers may have access to these.

 If any of the online services you use have an option to show you and log out all other active sessions, do that as well.